 To make your experience with Colorado Ballet more enjoyable, we’ve compiled some important facts that are good to know whether you are attending the theatre or considering a purchase.
 Read below to learn more about how to make the best of your Colorado Ballet experience.

 Yes!
 Colorado Ballet offers great options for those interested in purchasing tickets to multiple productions.
+Save 25% on three performances and 25% on additional tickets.
+Season subscriptions for the 2014-2015 season are available now, click here to purchase a subscription.

 Three of Colorado Ballet's performances are held at the Ellie Caulkins Opera House, located at the Denver Performing Arts Complex (14th & Curtis).